2010 Indianapolis 500: Race statistics

-8 drivers led the race, with a total of 13 lead changes.

 Broadcasting

 Television

 The race was televised in high definition in the United States on ABC, the 46th consecutive year on that network.
 Marty Reid served as anchor.
 The telecast utilized the Side-by-Side format for commercial breaks.

 "Fast Friday" Practice, Time trials, and Carb Day were shown live in high definition on Versus.
 Bob Jenkins served as anchor, along with Robbie Buhl and Jon Beekhuis as analysts.
 Jack Arute, Robbie Floyd, and Lindy Thackston covered the pits.

 The race was carried live on TSN and on RDS in Canada, and on ESPN Latin America.
 In Brazil, the race was carried live on Band TV/BandSports.

 Radio

 The race was broadcast on radio by the IMS Radio Network.
 Mike King served as anchor.
 For the second time, Paul Page and Bob Jenkins joined the booth to offer commentary and observations.
 For the first time, the turn one reporting location was eliminated.
 Jerry Baker instead joined the booth as analyst.
 The turn one vantage point was eliminated due to the fact that the booth announcers had a clear view of that part of the track, and it allowed better continuity.

 The driver expert was Indy Lights competitor James Hinchcliffe, who joined the crew for the first time.
 For the fourth year in a row, Davey Hamilton was part of the crew serving as live in-car reporter.
 However, he was involved in a crash at the start of the race, and was unable to give any reports.
 He instead visited the booth during the race.

 Chris Denari, the television voice of the Indiana Fever, covered a Fever game against the Shock Saturday night before the race in Tulsa, Oklahoma.
 He then drove ten hours overnight back to Indianapolis to make it to the race on time.

 For 2010, a special change was made for the famous out-cue "Stay tuned for the greatest spectacle in racing."
 Rather than just have the chief announcer recite the line, numerous drivers from the starting field were recorded introducing themselves and reciting the cue.
 Each commercial break attempted to feature a different driver.